Asylum (1981 video game)

 Asylum is an adventure game created by William F. Denman Jr. and released in 1981 by Med Systems (later known as Screenplay) of Chapel Hill, North Carolina for the TRS-80 computer.
 It combines a text adventure with simple line graphics to create a first-person perspective 3D game.
 Med Systems had earlier released games like Rat's Revenge, Deathmaze 5000, and Labyrinth with the same kind of graphics; these games were among the earliest commercial examples of 3D games.

 A sequel named Asylum II was released in 1982.
-The sequel was later enhanced with bitmapped graphics, color, and improved descriptions, and released simply as Asylum in for the Atari 8-bit family in 1983, and Commodore 64 and IBM PC in 1985.
+The sequel was later enhanced with bitmapped graphics, color, and improved descriptions, and released simply as Asylum for the Atari 8-bit computers in 1983, and Commodore 64 and IBM PC in 1985.

 Plot

 The story takes place in a labyrinthine asylum.
 One rather confusing feature of that labyrinth is that some sections of it seem to exist in several places at once.
 So an item dropped in a certain place will also show up in another place of the labyrinth, in a corridor of the same shape (but different orientation), and vice versa.